Research

 Now: Consultant for Accenture Goverment Services

-I am always happy to chat with UMD undergraduate researchers, PhD students, and postdocs about opportunities to join my group at the University of Maryland, College Park.
+I am always happy to chat with UMD undergraduate researchers, PhD students, and postdocs about opportunities to join our group at the University of Maryland, College Park.
 It helps to have a strong background in topics like math, physics, and scientific programming, but no experience in oceanography or ocean dynamics is necessary.
 If you would like to learn more I recommend starting by reading some of our recent publications, and taking a look at our group 'expectations' document which will hopefully give you a sense of my advising style and what it is like to work in our group.
 I also welcome you to get in touch to discuss possible research topics, funding opportunities, and how to apply.

 Responsive image